 Being the ubiquitous food it is of South India coming a close second only to Idli and Dosa, it is not much of a surprise if in the name of ‘authentic’, one finds umpteen variations of Pongal.
 But for the most part, they cannot stray too far from a concoction of rice and lentils.

-To me, authentic Pongal has only one definition and one taste – the way it was made in my grand dad’s house, where I grew up eating and hating every bit of it back then.
+To me, Iyengar style Pongal has only one definition and one taste – the way it was made in my grand dad’s house, where I grew up eating and hating every bit of it back then.
 Even as a kid, I would never eat Pongal when not well accompanied by a spicy chutney or some pickle.
 Just cumin and black pepper wasn’t spicy enough for my taste buds which remains not far from that even today and hence this post comes with a bonus chutney recipe too.

 As a little girl curious in the kitchen and keen to assist and learn recipes from my aunts, I had a long list of foods I loved that I wanted to cook in my own kitchen someday when I grew up.
 But, my standard statement was always “Pongal will never make it to that list”.

 Irony of present times is that I make Pongal more than I could imagine as a school goer.
 It also happens to be his favorite and if I ever ask him “what do you want for lunch or dinner?”
 I am sure of his answer even before he does.
 It will invariably be “Pongal” and I am like “duh”

 Now that I am officially making a post on Pongal, need I say my liking for Pongal turned 180 degrees?